One Blog |January 11, 2024 | Blog

 We typically call these forms of marketing and promotion the "POS Marketing Mix."
 Naturally, it follows that the POS Marketing Mix must be managed to assure that you’re getting the best possible return-on-investment (ROI) on your marketing and promotional campaigns.
 This brings us to another point made by Drucker, “You can’t manage what you don’t measure.”
 We further enhance this concept by saying “You can’t measure what you don’t track.”

-The good news is that POS marketing, unlike most traditional marketing (Note 3), can be measured to determine its effectiveness (correlation) and efficiency (ROI) in generating or increasing sales of a particular product.
+The good news is that POS marketing, unlike most traditional marketing (see note below), can be measured to determine its effectiveness (correlation) and efficiency (ROI) in generating or increasing sales of a particular product.

-To learn more about our products click this button:
+To learn more about our products click HERE.